-Figure 40 : Simulation sand-crossing cumulative histogram
+Figure 45 : Simulation sand-crossing cumulative histogram

-This feature only available for our research partners offers the possibility to display the inverse cumulative histogram of sand-crossing intervals (either computed from the input wells or the whole simulation).
+This feature offers the possibility to display the inverse cumulative histogram of sand-crossing intervals (either computed from the input wells or the whole simulation).

 This tool is used for inferring key parameters from wells data.